-The characteristics of social media are: 1)identity, namely setting the identity of social media users; 2)conversations, namely the arrangement of communication between users with each other on social media; 3) sharing, namely the exchange, distribution and reception of content in the form of text, images or videos by users; 4) presence, namely related to access among social media users; 5) relationship, namely connectivity or linkages between users; 6) reputation, namely the ability to identify other users as well as oneself; and 7) groups, namely the freedom of users to form communities with various goals and backgrounds.
+The characteristics of social media are: 1)identity, namely setting the identity of social media users; 2)conversations, namely the arrangement of communication between users with each other on social media; 3)sharing, namely the exchange, distribution and reception of content in the form of text, images or videos by users; 4)presence, namely related to access among social media users; 5)relationship, namely connectivity or linkages between users; 6)reputation, namely the ability to identify other users as well as oneself; and 7)groups, namely the freedom of users to form communities with various goals and backgrounds.
 In addition, the characteristics of social media often produce phenomena that are booming, both among social media users themselves and the wider audience.

 Fake news has relevance to digital society.
 Manuel Castells in his workThe Information Age: Economy, Society, and Culture refers to the digital society as a network society, and an information society.
 For Castells, the network society was born as a result of the growth of information or the flow of information and the revolution in communication technology which resulted in the emergence of new problems in society.
-Castells believes that the emergence of the informational society was marked by the information technology revolution in America in the 1970s.
-Therefore, Castells believes that there is a technological paradigm which he calls the information technology paradigm with five characteristics.
-First, it is a technology that reacts based on information.
+Castells believes that the emergence of the information technology revolution in America in the 1970s.
+Therefore, Castells believes that there is a technological paradigm which he calls the information.
 Second, because information is part of human activity, this technology has a pervasive effect.
 Third, all systems using information technology are defined by network logic that allows them to affect various processes and organizations.
 Fourth, New technology is highly flexible, allowing it to adapt and change constantly.
 Fifth, specific technologies associated with information combined with integrated systems (Ritzer, 2014).